 The day has been observed since the early 1900s with the first IWD gathering in 1911 supported by over a million people in Austria, Denmark, Germany and Switzerland.
 Today, IWD continues to be a powerful platform globally that unifies tenacity and drives action for advancing gender equality, while celebrating the social, cultural, economic and political achievements of women.
 IWD means different things to different people, but the global focus on equality and celebration is clear.

 More recently, there has been an annual campaign theme for IWD, the campaign theme provides a unified direction to guide and galvanize continuous collective action.
-The theme for 2019 is #BalanceforBetter.
-This theme recognises that gender diversity and equality will drive a better world and we must continue to strive for this, not only on IWD but every day.
+The theme for 2020 is #EachforEqual.
+This theme recognises that an equal world is an enabled world, and that we must strive for equality on IWD, and all year round.